kernelmachine/kernelmachine.github.io.archive/_posts/2016-12-28-Introducing-Utah.md

 With this wrapper, you can have Strings and f64s in the same dataframe.

 In general, this may not be the best approach to supporting mixed types in this project, because are performance hits for computation when working with type wrappers.
 I discuss alternative avenues to achieving this goal below.

+An important consequence of supporting mixed types is that because strings are not `Copy`, the dataframe is not `Copy`.
+This means that you may run into unexpected ownership problems while building data transformations.
+There are some API ergonomics to be ironed out.

 ## Next steps